adrien-lessard/dashboard/README.md

 `$ sudo raspi-config`

-Make sure you are a member of the dialout group:
+Make sure you are a member of the tty group:

-`$ sudo usermod -a -G dialout pi`
+`$ sudo usermod -a -G tty pi`

-Make sure /dev/ttyS0 has the right access rights:

-`$ sudo chmod 660 /dev/ttyS0`
-`$ sudo chgrp dialout /dev/ttyS0`

 Copy the required configuration: